-Nothing has evolved faster in the Covid era than takeaway cocktails.
+Nothing has evolved faster in the COVID era than takeaway cocktails.
 What was at first little Mason jars and a bottle of soda has gone through a professional makeover in a few short months.
 Restaurants have partnered with local craft breweries and distilleries to literally mix and bottle their craft cocktails.
 From Negronis to classic highballs, canned cocktails have been a hit add on for to-go and delivery orders.
-As restaurants open their patios and allow a few inside, pre-packaged cocktails can add to the eateries’ commitment to limiting chances of exposure.
+Pre-packaged cocktails can add to eateries’ commitments to limiting exposure and contact points.

 In addition to bottling and canning, many restaurants have taken to using plastic juice pouches, often now available with the restaurant’s branding and logo.
 Frosé, slushees, daiquiris and margaritas are all popping up in these pouches — easy enough to use most parents don’t even need to ask their kids to put the straw in for them.

 Many restaurants have partnered with local craft breweries for much of their beer on tap.
 Utilizing the equipment you already have on hand to fill growlers is the perfect way to make up for lost beer sales on to-go/delivery orders or for the dine-in people to take home to finish off the night.